voltdatalab/science-monitor-site/about.md

 3. Consulting Twitter lists of scientists made by universities and journalists.

 Anyone can suggest a new profile to include in our platform through [this form](https://docs.google.com/forms/d/e/1FAIpQLSfGk8fYdAtAcyMuddZHqJDHYuTYn0o6i5dSrPzB__0HeggLhQ/viewform).

+If you are a scientist or expert with a profile mapped by this tool, you can ask us to be left out.
+Send an email to [sciencemonitor@icfj.org](mailto:sciencemonitor@icfj.org).

 #### DATA COLLECTION